-7. Go To Market - Most importantly, highlight what you believe is your beachhead use case.
-Emphasize who you will sell to in this phase to achieve the current Traction goals.
+Most importantly, highlight what you believe is your beachhead use case.
+Emphasize who you will sell to in this phase to achieve the current traction goals.
 This is NOT the time to focus on the big vision idea.
 In fact, it is the opposite.
-In Solution (#5 above), you told them you are going to take Paris, now tell them where your Normandy is.
+In Solution (slide 5), you told them you are going to take Paris; now tell them where your Normandy is.

 Objective: Investor clearly understands who the target user/buyer is for this product in the next phase.
 Worth commenting on the organizational design and product strategy aspects that facilitate the intended go-to-market (direct sales, inside sales, free trial, open source).
 The investor wants to get a sense of the associated costs (and capital) required to execute.

-8. Traction - This differs depending on if you are raising a Seed or Series A.
+This differs depending on whether you're raising a Seed or Series A.

-Objective: Demonstrate you have a strong thesis about your initial use case and articulate why customers would opt to go with your solution
+Objective: Demonstrate that you have a strong thesis about your initial use case and articulate why customers would opt to go with your solution.

-Objective: Communicate that your company has achieved Product Market Fit as evidenced by 8-10 customers and a robust pipeline of prospects who are similar in their use case, and are willing references.
+Objective: Communicate that your company has achieved product-market fit as evidenced by eight to 10 customers and a robust pipeline of prospects who are similar in their use case, and are willing references.
 The investor is convinced you’ve found a repeatable sales motion and have clarity on your ICP (ideal customer profile).